-1. The Pride of Iowa Contest will be held Saturday, July 9 at the 4-H Exhibit Building, beginning at 11:00 a.m.
-Entry forms must be made to the Wright County Extension office by June 10.
+- 1. The Pride of Iowa Contest will be held Saturday, July 11 at the 4-H Exhibit Building, schedules will be sent.
+Entry must be completed by June 5.
 A schedule of times will be assigned.
-Contestants will be sent a form to be completed and brought with them the day of the contest.

-2. Contestants may select any recipe using at least one ingredient which is an outstanding product of Iowa.
+Contestants will be sent a form to be completed and brought with them the day of the contest. - 2.
+Contestants may select any recipe using at least one ingredient which is an outstanding product of Iowa.
 (Such as meat, dairy products, corn, oatmeal.)
 Categories for the contest are as follows: beverage, main dishes, desserts, salads and snacks.
 Recipes must state the source (Better Homes & Gardens, p.
 25 is acceptable.)
 Recipes received one week before the judging will be copied by the office for distribution.

-3. Contestants must provide their own ingredients and equipment.
+- 3. Contestants must provide their own ingredients and equipment.
 No mixes will be used for the Pride of Iowa product, but a mix may be used as an ingredient.
 Contestants may bring the product already completed to be used for judging and sampling.
 Please do not depend on ovens to complete product.
-Ingredients used in the presentation should not be pre-measured, 4-H'ers must show how to prepare ingredients - may use chopper, or knife or whatever it takes to prepare.
-But for time factors a part of the ingredients may be pre-measured and in containers.

-4. A second purpose of the contest is to promote the use of the small appliances.
+Ingredients used in the presentation should not be pre-measured, 4-H'ers must show how to prepare ingredients may use chopper, or knife or whatever it takes to prepare.
+But for time factors a part of the ingredients may be pre-measured and in containers. - 4.
+A second purpose of the contest is to promote the use of the small appliances.
 4-H'ers may choose an electrical or non-electrical appliance.
-Contestants will provide their own small appliances to be used in the preparation of their product.

-5. Each contestant must make a poster which includes the recipe used, their name and their club's name.
-Posters will be used during the presentation and must be left with the finished product.

-6. The contestants will prepare the product as they would at home.
+Contestants will provide their own small appliances to be used in the preparation of their product. - 5.
+Each contestant must make a poster which includes the recipe used, their name and their club's name.
+Posters will be used during the presentation and must be left with the finished product. - 6.
+The contestants will prepare the product as they would at home.
 There is no speaking presentation involved.
-Contestants will have approximately 10 minutes to prepare their product.

-7. All members will appear in 4-H uniform during presentation time.
+Contestants will have approximately 10 minutes to prepare their product. - 7.
+All members will appear in 4-H uniform during presentation time.
 Hair will be pulled back, a scarf or a hair net must be worn along with gloves.